backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Remote State.md

 	- We need to run `terraform init` to initialise the new backend.
 	- Every time we run `terraform apply` command state file will be downloaded to memory and will be uploaded to remote state after updation.
 	- State file will not be stored in the local configuration directory anymore.
+- The S3 backend supports encryption at rest when the `encrypt` option is enabled.